-"Werey meet werey": VIdeo as Portable and DJ Chicken threaten to blow each other
+"Werey meet werey": Video as Portable and DJ Chicken threaten to blow each other

-Portable and DJ Chicken fight dirty as they meet at a show, video shocks many: "They are the same"
+Portable and DJ Chicken Fight Dirty as They Meet at Show, Video Spurs Reactions: “They Are the Same”

 - Nigerian singer Portable and his street rival DJ Chicken spurred reactions online following their recent meeting